PugetSoundAnalytics/pugetsound-portfolio/_posts/2025-08-28-permission-slip-not-needed.md

 ## You Have Root Access
 The switches I control today:
- - Scope: what “done” looks like (this post = ~400 words + one image).
+ - Scope: done = ~400 words + one image
- - Stakes: who it needs to help (one specific reader, not The Internet).
+ - Stakes: one specific reader, not “the internet”
- - Speed: a 60-minute box; anything bigger gets sliced.
+ - Speed: 60-minute box; anything bigger gets sliced

-## You Are Your Own SysAdmin
+## You Are Your Own sysadmin
 Uptime is energy.
 My maintenance rituals right now:
  - Patch: replace “shoulds” with a single next action.
  - Logs: one-line entry after I ship: [date] | what I shipped | where I shared | one note.